tencentyun/intlcloud-documents/yehe_doc/人脸识别/人脸核身/接入文档/活体人脸比对（SDK）接入指引/Android端接入_intl_en.md

 ### Error Codes

-Below are the current error codes in the eKYC SDK (global edition) in failure callbacks and their meaning:
+Below are the current error codes in the FaceID SDK (global edition) in failure callbacks and their meaning:

 | Error Code                                | Value | Description               |
 | ------------------------------------- | -------- | ------------------------------------------------------------ |